 Other products are being studied for their benefit but limited data exists before making safe recommendations when it comes to safety, type, and dose.
 These include maca, Tribulus, Ginkgo, and ginseng (11).

-Curious about medications?
-Learn more here: You’re my aphrodisiac: Does “female viagra” work?
+Curious about libido-boosting medications?
+Learn more in You’re my aphrodisiac: Does “female viagra” work?

 The placebo effect is the idea that your brain influences the way your body reacts, making it respond to a treatment whether it actually works or not.
-Examples include sugar pills or saline injections that have no noticeable effect on the body and comparing these to an actual medication (12).
+Examples include sugar pills or saline injections that have no noticeable effect on the body (12).
 Many aphrodisiac foods or supplements can have a placebo effect.

 A conditioned response is a behavior that happens from pairing an original neutral stimulus with another (13).
 So say for instance champagne and oysters were enjoyed on a big turn-on night.
 There may be an association between the food and drink and the feeling it created.
 So popping a bottle and slurping down an oyster could cause a sexy response.